nlf/precommit-hook/README.md

     "validate": "./command/to/run",
     "test": "./other/command"
   },
-  "config": {
-    "precommit": {
+  "precommit": ["lint", "test"]
-      "lint": false,
-      "validate": true,
-      "test": "mocha"
 }
-  }
-}
 ```

-This example would disable the linting step entirely, explicitly enables the validation step, and overrides the test step to run "mocha" instead of "./other/command"
+This example would run only the `lint` and `test` scripts, in that order.

 Usage
 -----